Spot cleaning area rugs and carpets methods that don’t involve a vacuum

 Learn more: How to steam clean your carpet

-The next method is more aggressive since it involves to wash your whole carpet.
+The next method is more aggressive since it involves washing your whole carpet.

-If you want to deep clean carpets, you have to wash them.
+If you want to deep clean the carpets, you have to wash them.

-But before washing, I recommend to check for labels on the carpet see instructions to determine proper cleaning instructions.
+But before washing, I recommend checking for labels on the carpet see instructions to determine proper cleaning instructions.